How Belief Works

 However, the concept of degrees of belief is actually fatally logically flawed.
 Indeed, closer analysis of our experience of belief reveals that it's actually equally compatible with there not being degrees of belief.

-And the non-existence of degrees of belief has profound implications for human psychology, and therefore also our lives.
+And the non-existence of degrees of belief has profound implications for our understanding of human psychology, and therefore also for our lives.

 One conception of degrees of belief

 There are actually three competing conceptions of degrees of belief.
-According to one, our belief about the probability of claim X's content is, in the case of high apparent probabilities, a degree of belief of X. So our belief that X's content has the maximum probability, certainty, is a maximum degree of belief of X.
+According to one, our belief about the probability of the content of claim X is, in the case of high apparent probabilities, a degree of belief of X. So our belief that the content of X has the maximum probability, certainty, is a maximum degree of belief of X.

 For example, our belief that there's high but sub-certain probability P that there are six eggs in the fridge is a sub-maximum degree of belief that there are six eggs in the fridge.
 And our belief that it's certain that there are six eggs in the fridge is a maximum degree of belief that there are six eggs in the fridge.